chmccallum0704/CSE-15L-Lab-Report-2/lab2.md

 iii. *How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.*

 The if statement excecuted to revieve this action looks for `/add-message` in the path field of the URL. the String list `params` contains ["s=This%20is%20my%20second%20message", "user=Caitlin2"] as it contains the string split with a delimiter of '&'.
 Then the String list `shouldBeUser` contains ["user", "Caitlin2"] and the third String list `shouldBeMessage` contains ["s", "This%20is%20my%20second%20message"], then the String `user` is set to "Caitlin2" and the String `message` is set to "This%20is%20my%20second%20message".
 Finally `this.chatHistory` is updated with `user + ": " + message + "\n\n"`, which should be "Caitlin2: This+is+my+second+message" + newline + newline

+## Part 2

+i. *The absolute path to the private key for your SSH key for logging into ieng6*

+ii. *The absolute path to the public key for your SSH key for logging into ieng6*

+iii. *A terminal interaction where I log into my ieng6 account without being asked for a password*

+## Part 3

+In this lab I learned several new things about using my local terminal on VSCode, I hadn't used it to navigate through my file system.
+I was honestly pretty amazed at the relative ease of navigating through the terminal using pwd and ls commands.
+Another thing I didn't know that I could do is use an SSH key for easy access into my course-specific account, just last week I had no idea how to even access a remote server.